 ObfuscationSettings.cs(for C#) or

 ObfuscationSettings.vb(for Visual Basic .NET).
 You may prefer to use another name instead of

 using System; using System.Reflection; [assembly: Obfuscation(Feature = "encrypt symbol names with password XXXXXX", Exclude = false)]

 Imports System Imports System.Reflection <Assembly: Obfuscation(Feature:="encrypt symbol names with password XXXXXX", Exclude:=False)>

 Change XXXXXX with your password.
 Keep the password in secret.

 Passwords with a greater length are more preferable than short ones.
 Longer passwords have a better informational entropy thus greatly improving cryptographic strength of the encrypted data.
 It's suggested to have a password which at least consists of 8 characters.

-When symbol encryption is enabled on your project then you able to use stack trace decoding feature.
+When symbol encryption is enabled for your project then you are able to use stack trace decoding feature.

 If your product or solution consists of several projects then you most likely want to give them all the same encryption password.
 In order to do that globally, you can create CommonObfuscationSettings.cs (or .vb) file that is shared among all the projects in the solution.
 Note that Microsoft Visual Studio supports adding of a project file as a reference, so you can add a reference to the same global CommonObfuscationSettings.* file in several projects.
 Please also note, that a reference to global CommonObfuscationSettings.* file may be added just to one project and then just drag and dropped to all other projects.